KarelZe/tclf/docs/option_trade_classification.md

 ## Plot Results

-We use [`matplotlib`](https://matplotlib.org/) to match the plots from the paper as close as possible.
+We use [`matplotlib`](https://matplotlib.org/) to match the plots from the paper as closely as possible.

 ```python